ivegotwings/GossipGirls/README.md

 RUNNING THE APP-
 cd to /GossipGirls
 run node server.js
+opent the browser of your choice and browse to http://localhost:3000

 ABOUT THE APP-
 This is a real time notification app.
 The server listens to changes via the opLog mongodb url via a tailable cursor.
 The tailable